jasonaaronwilson/omni-shell/README.md

 Commands fit on one line unless continued with \ at the very end of the line.

 Strings begin and end with " or """ and are interpolated.

+## Commands Context versus Expression Context

+Omni Shell starts out in command context where everything is either a command/function call or a statement.
+An open paren starts an expression context.
+In expression context, variables no longer need "$", OTOH strings must now be fully qouoted.
+In expression context, \ is no longer needed.

 ## Simple Commands